Industrial Plastic Recycling Drying Systems

 • Precise Moisture Control

-Achieve final moisture content as low as 1-3% for films and under 2% for rigid flakes.
+Final moisture can reach 1-3% for films and under 2% for rigid flakes.

 Quantifiable Benefits